Student Grant Program

-- If student tutorial rates are available for the event (currently, USENIX FAST, USENIX Security Symposium, and LISA), please contact the Conference Department, firstname.lastname@example.org, for instructions on how to register for tutorials.
-You should reserve your tutorial spaces as soon as possible after registration opens to reserve your space for tutorials.
-You may do this without registering for the conference.
+- If student tutorial rates are available for the event (currently, FAST and LISA), please contact the Conference Department via email@example.com as soon as possible after registration opens to reserve your space for tutorials.
+You may do this even before registering for the conference.
 On your grant application form, please list the student tutorial rate for tutorial sessions.

 - Upload your student ID for validation.
-Please sign in to your account or register for an account to upload your student ID.
-Scan a copy of it or include a link to your specific Web site.
-Generic department or research Web site links are NOT acceptable—we must see an actual scan of your current student ID.
+Please sign in to your account or register for an account.
+You will need to scan a copy of your current student ID or include a link to your specific school-hosted Web site. (generic department or research Web site links are NOT acceptable).